Got the nibbles? Before you reach for that snack, read on.

 1. Make Healthy Eating a Habit for Employees

-Help staff make the switch to a more nutritious diet by introducing some fun activities at work.
+You can help staff make the switch to a more nutritious diet by making wellness a part of your work culture, and introducing some fun activities at work.
 Your first step?
 Create an employee-lead health and wellness committee to help with the planning.

 Not only will this take some of the organizational pressure off of you, it will also lead to a more engaged workforce.